 – May I carry over hours from one year to the next?
 No. Carry over is not allowed.

 – What subject areas are required for CE credit?
-The contact hours shall be in technical and professional architectural subjects directly related to safeguarding health, safety and welfare.
+The contact hours shall be in technical and professional architectural or interior design subjects directly related to safeguarding health, safety and welfare.
 Health, Safety & Welfare

 – How do I record my CE hours?
 The CE rule provides three ways to log your CE credit.
-A self-made log showing the type of activity claimed, sponsoring organization, location, duration, the name of the instructor and amount of hours earned, or a file of attendance certificates or other type of evidence of participation, or Records maintained by the AIA/CES.
+A self-made log showing the type of activity claimed, sponsoring organization, location, duration, the name of the instructor and amount of hours earned, or a file of attendance certificates or other type of evidence of participation, or Records maintained by the AIA/CES or IDCEC.

 – How long do I have to keep my CE records?
 The records must be retained for a period of six years after the credit is claimed.

-– Are the contact hours pro-rated if I became licensed in the middle of the year?
-No, you are completely exempt from the CE rule for the year in which you become licensed.
+– Are the contact hours pro-rated if I became licensed or registered in the middle of the year?
+No, you are completely exempt from the CE rule for the year in which you become licensed or registered.

 – I have emeritus status from the AIA, am I exempt from the CE rule?
 No, the NCBA/RID and the AIA are different organizations; therefore you must apply to the Board for “emeritus status”.
 See rule 21 NCAC 02 .0217 for the architect emeritus guidelines.